Silence, then cheers: Relief washes over George Floyd Square - WTMJ

 Since then, thousands have come to lay flowers, poems, photos and letters at the site where Floyd had the air choked out of him.
 They came to stand beside the sculpture that now fills the middle of the street, a huge metal fist raised as a cry for justice.
 They came to look at the now-closed gas station, where the sign had been covered long ago with a demand: “Justice for George Floyd.”

-On Tuesday, a protester climbed onto the sign to add two more words: “Justice Served.”
+On Tuesday, a protester climbed onto the sign to add two more words: “Justice Served,” with a question mark after them.

 For those gathered on Tuesday, they had seen at least the beginning of justice.